OPFS scenario planning to prepare for moving out of COVID-19 lockdown

 - Fair distribution which ‘creates more equal societies nationally and globally through a fair distribution of resources and opportunities.
 For example, more progressive and environmentally orientated income and wealth taxation; public/common ownership of key resources and infrastructure.’

-- Government intervention to create new jobs over the short term which are inclusive, gender-balanced, and contribute to labour participation of women, people with disability, and excluded groups.
+- If government interventions to create new jobs over the short term are inclusive, gender-balanced, and contribute to labour participation of women, people with disability, and excluded groups, then single parents would benefit.

-- An Equalities Impact Assessment of government recovery plans would add, among other things, a more precise accounting for the multiple disadvantages, and risks, faced by women, single parents, people with health conditions or disabilities and from Black and Minority Ethnic Communities.
+- An Equalities Impact Assessment of government recovery plans would add, among other things, a more precise accounting for the multiple disadvantages, and risks, faced by women, single parents, people with health conditions or disabilities and from BAME Communities.
+As the government relaxes the lockdown, a consideration of the impacts on different ethnic groups and a gendered approach would shine a light on the unequal impact of this crisis driven by existing structural inequalities and discrimination in our society.

 - An investment in human capital programmes that support single parents to access training and further education and to find and retain fulfilling work.
 Newly unemployed people should get the quickest and best support available.
 However, we cannot forget single parents already facing disadvantages that are multiplying all the time.
 A ‘Fair Start for Single Parents’ employability programme tailored to meet the unique needs of single parents would be evidence of Scottish Government taking a crosscutting policy approach to child poverty.

 Single parent family poverty and the impact of isolation and loneliness has been heightened by the pandemic and lockdown.
-As we move into the next phase the key emerging issues for single parents and children include poverty and low income; digital exclusion; early years and school age education and childcare; stress, isolation and the impact on family wellbeing including mental health.
+As we move to easing of the COVID-19 restrictions, transitioning out of the current lockdown arrangements, this will also mean for some single parents a transition into a deeper crisis.
+The key emerging issues for single parents and children include poverty and low income; digital exclusion; early years and school age education and childcare; stress, isolation and the impact on family wellbeing including mental health.
+We must continue to listen and understand the key inequalities and human rights issues arising from the COVID-19 pandemic and responses to it.
+This will then inform decision making and action plans.